Objectives and Importance of Financial Planning

 - Financial Planning Doesn’t Stop After Raising Funds For The Business

 A financial manager also has to look at various investment opportunities and determine if they make business sense to go into.
 Create a financial plan is both short and long-term.
-In the short term you come up with budgets which detail how money will be spent over a period of one year or less, long-term you focus on a capital expenditure plan.
+In the short term you come up with budgets which detail how the money will be spent over a period of one year or less, long-term you focus on a capital expenditure plan.

 Objectives of a Financial Plan